-Prompts enable the user to add or modify document elements without opening the document.
-The additional options for prompts are displayed in an additional window of the DocumentsCorePack dialog.
+Prompts enable users to add or modify document elements without opening the document.
+The options for prompts are displayed in an additional window of the DocumentsCorePack (DCP) dialog.

-Please keep in mind that the new feature “DateTime” requires the DocumentsCorePack TemplateDesigner version 10.25.
+Please note: The new DateTime feature requires the DCP TemplateDesigner version 10.25.

-The following steps contain a description of how to set up such prompts in your templates.
+The following step-by-step description explains how to set up such prompts in your templates.

 A prompt is defined in a template within the advanced template settings.
-To access the prompts settings navigate to
+To access the prompt settings:

-❹ Also, the sort order of how the prompts should appear can be modified as well.
+❹ Edit the order of how the prompts should appear

 ❶ Each prompt requires a name.

-Please note: Special certain chars are not allowed.
+Please note: Certain special characters are not allowed.

-❷ There are 4 different types of different prompts that you can select:
+❷ There are 4 different types of prompts that you can select:

 a) Text (as single or multiline): A text allows the user to enter additional text in the DCP dialog that will be added to the generated document.
-A text prompt can be a simple single line of text or also a text box by using the allow line breaks option.
+A text prompt can be a simple single line of text, or a textbox (by using the allow line breaks option).

 c) Select: A select prompt enables you to keep only one specific section, out of several setup blocks in the document.

-d) DateTime: There are 3 options, how to display the DateTime-prompt.
-The default setting is DateTime, where both (date and time) is displayed.
-You can also choose to display just date or just time.
+d) DateTime: There are 3 options for how to display the DateTime prompt.
+The default setting is DateTime, where both (date and time) are displayed.
+You can also choose to show just the date or just the time.

-❸ Each prompt also requires at least one label.
-A label is a text that is displayed in the DocumentsCorePack Dialog in front of the actual control (see Figure 1).
-If a label for the current user language in Dynamics 365 is set this translation will be displayed.
+❸ Each prompt requires at least one label.
+A label is a text displayed in the DCP Dialog before the actual control (see Figure 1).
+If a label for the current user language in Dynamics 365 is set, this translation will be displayed.
 If there is no label that matches the current user’s language, the first one in the list is displayed.

 After you have set up the prompts in the settings, you are able to insert them into your document.

-You will find an additional selection in the DocumentsCorePack taskpane:
+You will find an additional selection in the DCP task pane.

-[Insert Field] > [Computed Item] > ❶ [Prompt Field].
+Select Insert Field > Computed Item > ❶ Prompt Field.
 Each entry represents a prompt that you have created previously.

 ❶ A text box does not require any further steps as it will be replaced with the text entered by the user.